dmachard/go-clientsyslog/README.md

 # clientsyslog

-Syslog client in Go with UDP/TCP and TLS transport.
+Syslog client in Go

+- Transport: UDP/TCP and TLS transport
-- Formater: Unix, RFC3164, RFC5424.
+- Formater: Unix, RFC3164, RFC5424
-- Framing support with RFC5425.
+- Framing support: RFC5425

-This package is forked from the public archive [srslog](https://github.com/RackSec/srslog)
+This package is a fork of the public archive [srslog](https://github.com/RackSec/srslog)

 ## Usage